Skin Looks Worse After Chemical Peel (What Happened?)

 Things can get even more worrisome if your skin looks red and irritated after the procedure.
 The whole idea was for your skin to look better, not worse, right?

-In this post, we will go over the differences between a normal reaction to a chemical peel and a serious complication so that you know what to expect.
-Chances are, your skin is just going through a normal healing process that’s causing it to be irritated and breaking out.
+In this post, we will discuss the differences between a normal reaction to a chemical peel and a serious complication, so you know what to expect.

-But you should be aware of the warning signs that might mean something serious is going on so you can get proper care before it’s too late.
-Keep reading to learn how to spot the differences.
+However, be aware of the warning signs that may indicate a serious issue, so you can receive proper care before it’s too late.

-What Happens After Chemical Peel
+What Happens After a Chemical Peel

-There are different depths of chemical peels that your dermatologist can do, depending on what skin concerns you want to target.
 Here are the types of chemical peels and what kind of skin reaction you can expect from each one:

 Light Chemical Peel

-The good thing about a light chemical peel is that it has the least side effects.
-Your doctor will be using a chemical solution containing glycolic or salicylic acids – which you’ve probably used before in other skincare products.
+Your doctor will be using a chemical solution containing glycolic or salicylic acids, which you’ve probably used before in other skincare products.

-You can expect your skin to be back to normal after 1-7 days.
 If you’re experiencing anything more serious after a light chemical peel, or your skin takes longer than a week to heal, you might be having some complications.

 Medium Chemical Peel

-A medium chemical peel goes a little deeper than a light chemical peel.
-It removes the skin of the top layer (epidermis) as well as some layers of the middle layer (dermis).
+It removes the top layer of skin (epidermis) as well as some layers of the middle layer (dermis).

-Medium chemical peels are used to target wrinkles and acne scars.
-You can expect quick results compared to a light chemical peel, although it may still take several rounds of treatment to achieve the results you want.
+You can expect quicker results compared to a light chemical peel, although it may still take several rounds of treatment to achieve the desired results.

 Deep Chemical Peel